klauspost/compress/s2/README.md

 While the decompression code hasn't changed, there is a significant speedup in decompression speed.

-This is the single goroutine decompression speed:
+Single goroutine decompression speed.
+No assembly:

 | File                           | S2 Throughput | S2 throughput |
 |--------------------------------|--------------|---------------|